josherrickson/stata2/stata_markdown/05-regression.md

 important for understanding.], and keeps guessing (using the knowledge of the previous guesses) until it stops getting significantly different results.

 From this output, we get the "Number of obs" again.
 Instead of an ANOVA table with a F-statistic to test model significance, there is instead a "chi2"
-(^$^\chi^2^$^, pronouced "ky-squared" as in "Kyle").
+(^$^\chi^2^$^, pronounced "ky-squared" as in "Kyle").
 In this model, we reject the null that all coefficients are identically 0.

 When we move away from linear regression, we no longer get an ^$^R^2^$^ measure.
 There have been various pseudo-^$^R^2^$^'s suggested, and Stata reports one here, but be careful assigning too much meaning to it.
 It is not uncommon to get pseudo-^$^R^2^$^ values that are negative or above 1.

-The coefficients tabel is interpreted in almost the same way as with regression.
+The coefficients table is interpreted in almost the same way as with regression.
 We see that `gear_ratio` has a significant positive coefficient, and
 `headroom` is indistinguishable from 0.
 We *cannot* nicely interpret the coefficients.
 All we can say is that "As gear ratio increases, the probability of a car being foreign increases."